HerleenS/SSDI-term-project/README.md

 ## ***Running instructions:***

 We have implemented the project using Jupyter Notebook on Google Colab.
 It is a free resource.
 It makes changes in real time.
 We have used python programming language.
-The notebook is stored as .ipynb file.
 Our datasets are in the zip file.
 <br/>To run the notebook,

    1.Download the zip file from github.